marvellousnandan/C--Programming_Saurav_Sukla/49-53/49-53 File Handling.md

 fin>>ch;    =>    fin calls its Extraction operator (i.e. >>) and passed reference of "ch" as an Argument...

-(reference: Section: Operator Overloading... )
+(For reference, SEE Section: Operator Overloading... )

 *SOLUTION of THE ISSUE*: